marcelacastano/Cryptobaras/README.md

 ```

 ## Layers Created:
-The different layers were created and named as folders in the 'layers' directory.
-All the layer assets were included.
+We developed our concept and determined how many layers we added to our capybara.
+Then, we utilized canva.com to design the layers and format them appropriately.
+Next, the different layers were created and named as folders in the 'layers' directory.
+Finally, we included all the layer assets.

 ## Layers added:
 ``` sh